Yubico/yubikit-ios/docs/u2f.md

 ### Communicating with the U2F application on the YubiKey

 Communication with the U2F application is done through the `YKFU2FSession` and the methods it expose.
-You obtain the session by calling `- (void)u2fSession:(U2FSession _Nonnull)callback` on the `YKFConnection`.
+You obtain the session by calling `- (void)u2fSession:(YKFU2FSessionCallback _Nonnull)callback` on a `YKFConnectionProtocol`.
 The method is guaranteed to either return the session or an error, never both nor neither.

 #### Swift